Orbital Infections

 - Infants with preseptal cellulitis are usually admitted for intravenous therapy, whereas

-- older children and adults with preseptal infections might be treated with oral antibiotics.
+- older children and adults with preseptal infections could be treated with oral antibiotics.
 7- to 10-days of intravenous therapy are required, followed by a course of oral antibiotics for 10 to 14 days

 - infection posterior to orbital septum